001Chijioke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that list all files with a gif extension
+ a script that parses web servers logs in TSV format